A support theorem for Hilbert schemes of planar curves, II: Background

-The main properties of the equigeneric strata are contained in the following result, due originally to Teissier and Diaz-Harris if $k=\bbC$ (see \cite[Chap.
+The main properties of the equigeneric strata for versal family of curves with locally planar singularities are contained in the following result, due originally to Teissier and Diaz-Harris if $k=\bbC$ (see \cite[Chap.
 II]{GLS}), and subsequently extended to fields of big characteristics in \cite[Prop.
 3.5]{MY} and then to fields of arbitrary characteristics in \cite[Thm.
 3.3]{MRV2}.